LuvAminos

 Discovery of the Adipose-Homing Motif and Target

 The Adipotide concept originated from in vivo phage display experiments designed to identify peptide sequences that selectively home to blood vessels of white adipose tissue.
-Kolonin et al. (2004) screened phage libraries in obese mice and isolated the CKGGRAKDC homing motif, identifying prohibitin (PHB) — a protein found on adipose endothelial cell surfaces — as its binding partner.
+Kolonin et al. (2004) screened phage libraries in a rodent metabolic model and isolated the CKGGRAKDC homing motif, identifying prohibitin (PHB) — a protein found on adipose endothelial cell surfaces — as its binding partner.
 The conjugate CKGGRAKDC-GG-D(KLAKLAK)₂ was assembled by linking this homing motif to a proapoptotic helical domain and studied for its vascular-targeting properties in the adipose context.
 Staquicini et al. (2011) applied combinatorial vascular receptor mapping to examine receptor expression — including PHB and annexin A2 — in human white adipose tissue.

-Preclinical Studies in Rodent Obesity Models
+Preclinical Studies in Rodent Metabolic-Research Models

 Translational Studies in Non-Human Primates